 How to Make Treatment Comfortable: The 3 Golden Rules

 Rehab patients share many of the same struggles, and often people form life-long friendships or partnerships in treatment facilities.
-Addiction can erode one’s self-esteem and the notion of making new friends may be unwelcome, especially for those in treatment.
+Substance addiction and mental health issues can erode one’s self-esteem, and the notion of making new friends may be unwelcome, especially for those in treatment.
 It is normal to be afraid of rejection, but it pays off to remember that everybody there is more or less in the same situation.
 Building relationships in rehab can provide additional support as one embraces sobriety.
 Being open-minded is key to getting the most out of recovery.

 This point links to the issue of self-esteem.
 Recovering addicts often struggle with low self-esteem, which can make it hard to speak up in group therapy, which is a major component of the program.
 By speaking up in group sessions, one makes sure they are getting the most out of them.
 Time spent discussing issues that are important to an individual in rehab is time well spent.

-Being patient (as both a noun and an adjective) in rehab is challenging, but crucial.
-Of course, it is easier said than done, but if one is able to practice being patient with themselves, other recovering addicts and the whole process of therapy, they will find there are many short- and long-term benefits to reap.
+Being patient (as both a noun and an adjective) in rehab is challenging but crucial.
+Of course, it is easier said than done, but if one is able to practice being patient with themselves, other recovering addicts, and the whole process of therapy, they will find there are many short- and long-term benefits to reap.
 A great way to teach oneself patience is by practicing meditation, which can have a very positive impact on rehabilitation.
 The key to this is being present and aware of each and every moment.
 People get impatient when they are not fully present in a situation.
 Every moment counts – after all, every experience is simply a series of moments.

 Why do People “Fail” Rehab Programs?

-“Failing” a rehab involves terminating participation prematurely, using drugs or alcohol during rehab (and getting caught), or any end result other than the desired one.
+“Failing” a rehab involves terminating participation prematurely, using drugs or alcohol during rehabilitation (and getting caught), or any end result other than the desired one.
 Some people even go to rehab several times and experience relapse after relapse despite the efforts of therapists and medical staff.
-There are many reasons why this happens, but certain emotional and behavioral responses are often implicated, and these are discouraged in drug rehab.
+There are many reasons why this happens, but certainly, emotional and behavioral responses are often implicated, and these are discouraged in drug rehab.

 No Easy Way to Successful Recovery